Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 > that system.
 If you can't easily find your application, contact user support for the
 > system to help you.
 >
 > You should still check the benchmark case though!
-Sometimes administrators are short
+Sometimes system administrators are short
 > on time or background knowledge of applications and do not do thorough testing.
 {: .callout}